SAP-samples/cap-local-development-workshop/exercises/04/README.md

 Great - the `req.data` is exactly what we need for the event payload.

-👉 Now adjust the code in the "after" phase handler changing:
+👉 Now adjust the code in the "after" phase handler, changing:

 ```javascript
 console.log('bookremoved', req.data)